 Principles of modelling and simulation.
 Classification and validation of simulation models.
 Analysis of input data and outputs.
 Object Oriented Simulation (OOS).
 Simulation languages.
 Application of discrete event simulation in construction operations including earthmoving operations, building construction operations, and tunneling operations.
 A project.
+Note: Students who have taken the undergraduate equivalent BCEE 466 may not take this course for credit.
 BLDG 691 Topics in Building Engineering I (4 credits) Note: Subject matter will vary from term to term and from year to year.
 Students may re-register for these courses, providing that the course content has changed.
 Changes in content will be indicated by the letter following the course number, e.g. CIVI 691A, CIVI 691B, etc. BLDG 6921 Trenchless Technology for Rehabilitation Works (4 credits) State of Canadian urban infrastructure with a focus on underground facilities; current industry practice; common types of defects in underground pipes; diagnostics of defects and evaluation techniques for the conditions of water and sewer mains; planning, equipment, materials and methods for rehabilitation of water and sewer mains; case studies.
 Note: Students who have taken ENGR 6721 may not take this course for credit.
 BLDG 6931 Infrastructure Rehabilitation (4 credits) State of Canadian urban infrastructure.
 Rehabilitation techniques as applicable to steel and concrete structures; degradation mechanisms; detection and classification of defects.
 Evaluation and assessment of the conditions of buildings and bridges.
 Rehabilitation materials and methods.
 Codes and guidelines.
 Case studies.
 Note: Students who have taken ENGR 6731 may not take this course for credit.
-BLDG 6951 Passive Solar Building Design (4 credits) Prerequisite: BLDG 6611.
+BLDG 6951 Solar Building Modelling and Design (4 credits) Prerequisite: BLDG 6611 or permission of instructor.
 Design principles of solar buildings, including direct gain, indirect gain and solaria.
-Analytical and computer models of passive systems.
+Net-zero energy solar buildings; analytical and numerical models.
 Performance of glazing systems, transparent insulation, and airflow windows.
 Building-integrated photovoltaic systems.
 Thermal storage sizing for solar energy storage; phase-change thermal storage.
 Thermosyphon collectors.
 Prevention of overheating, shading systems and natural ventilation.
 A project.
-Note: Students who have taken ENGR 6651 may not take this course for credit.
 BLDG 7401 Dispersion of Building Exhaust (4 credits) Prerequisite: BLDG 6611.